mgandolfi7/story-books/README.md

 # story-books
-An app that allows users to tell stories using Node, Express, MongoDB, and Google OAuth
+An app that allows users to tell stories using Node, Express, MongoDB, Handlebars, and Google OAuth